Implementation of the CRPA model in the GENIE event generator and analysis of nuclear effects in low-energy transfer neutrino-nucleus interactions: Implementation validations

 \section{Implementation validations}

-The model implementation was validated to accurately reproduce both the hadron tensor elements as a function of $q_0$, $q_3$ and the complete double differential cross section for a variety of fixed incoming neutrino energies.
+The model implementation was validated to accurately reproduce both the hadron tensor elements as a function of $\omega$, $q$ and the complete double differential cross section for a variety of fixed incoming neutrino energies.
 An example set of validations is shown in Fig.~\ref{fig:vali}, which demonstrates a comparison of the HF-CRPA theory code and the GENIE implementation calculation of the double differential cross section on a carbon target.
-It can be seen that the agreement is near-perfect, with the small differences stemming from details of interpolation methods and the fact the GENIE event calculation requires a finite sized angular range in which to select events to calculate the cross section (Fig.~\ref{fig:vali} plot uses a 0.02 range of $\cos\theta_\mu$).
+It can be seen that the agreement is near-perfect, with the small differences stemming from details of interpolation methods and the fact the GENIE event calculation requires a finite sized angular range in which to select events to calculate the cross section (the analysis in Fig.~\ref{fig:vali} uses a 0.02 range of $\cos\theta_\mu$).
+Note that the GENIE prediction, if binned fine enough, is capable of reproducing the peaks observed at forward angles within the theory predictions (at low energy transfers the energy transfer spacing of the hadron tensors is 0.25 MeV).